pauljos/ssoulss/website/_posts/2025-12-16-musk-ramaswamy-interview-summary.md

 ---

-A clear, plain-English summary of the recent changes GitHub announced for Actions pricing and platform fees.
+ Recent changes GitHub announced for Actions pricing and platform fees.

 ## ✅ 1.
 The Good News: The Free Quota Remains the Same